KumarPS/hello-world/README.md

-# This is a test git repo for Brown bag session
+# This is a test git repo for Brown bag sessions